gajanan1210/RydeMobileAutomation/README.md

-# Ryde Mobile Automation README
+# Ryde Mobile Automation Code README

 ## Overview
 This repository contains the mobile automation code for testing the login functionality of the user registration process on the Ryde Rider mobile app.
-The tests are implemented using Selenium with an Android virtual device.
+The tests are implemented using Selenium and Appium with an Android virtual device.

 ## Setup
 To run the tests, you need to set up the following: